Ongenix/Simple-Discord-Nuker/README.md

 Please only use this on your own server, I am not responsible for anything you do with this.
+# This nuker only deletes channels and spams, this is recoverable damage.
 # Simple-Discord-Nuker
 # ⭐ for more stuff
 # --Setup--